The Trump-Putin standoff is serious, but World War III has been closer

 But Trump's claim that the showdown represents a new low point for relations between the U.S. and Russia — including the most terrifying days of the Cold War — was dismissed by many analysts Thursday as hyperbole.

-On Wednesday, the president tweeted that Russia should "get ready" for U.S. airstrikes to be launched at its ally Syria, which is accused of launching another chemical attack on its own people.
+On Wednesday, the president tweeted that Russia should "get ready" for U.S. airstrikes on its ally Syria, after a Russian diplomat pledged that any U.S. missiles would be shot down.

 Breaking News Emails